kenhkan/noflo-woute/README.md

 When you are done and are ready to send back a response, remember to feed your content to their counterparts: 'woute/FromGroups' and 'woute/FromPorts'.
-These two components take the disassembled data packets and splice them back into a request/response object so it's ready to be sent to [webserver/SendResponse](https://github.com/noflo/noflo-webserver/blob/master/components/SendResponse.coffee).
+These two components take the disassembled data packets, apply them on a response object, and splice back into request/repsonse pair so it's ready to be sent to [webserver/SendResponse](https://github.com/noflo/noflo-webserver/blob/master/components/SendResponse.coffee).

 The components take these types of data packets:

+* status: the status code to set.
+Default to 200
-* headers: the response headers to be sent back
+* headers: the response headers to be sent back.
+Default to no custom headers
-* body: the body to be sent back
+* body: the body to be sent back.
+Default to empty body
-* response: the response object
+* response: the response object.
+Required

-Note the *all* these need to be sent back for reassembly to take place.
+Note the all but the response object is required.
+This implies response object needs to be the last of these packets to hit the adapter.
+Otherwise, the adapter would have no clue when to apply these on the response object.

 ### Notes